Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 [Learn more](filters.md) about filters.

-#### Set quality control rules
+Set quality control rules:

 - Consider what type of acceptance you'll use:

     For tasks with auto acceptance, the best quality control rules are control tasks, majority vote, fast responses, and recompletion of assignments from banned users.

-    For tasks with manual review, the best methods are fast responses and review results.
+    For tasks with [manual review](offline-accept.md), the best methods are fast responses and review results.

     [Learn more](control.md) about quality control rules.